dssg/hitchhikers-guide/sources/curriculum/software/python_sql.md

 ## Objectives of the session

 1. Connect to the db through Python and SQLAlchemy
-2. Execute queries directly through python with SQLAlchemy (no Pandas)
+2. Execute queries directly through Python with SQLAlchemy (no Pandas)
 3. Template SQL
-4. Upload data with psql

 Before we start you will need to: